Nehalennia: Depictions

 Nehalennia is almost always depicted with marine symbols and a large, benign-looking dog at her feet.
-She must have been a Celtic or Germanic deity who was attributed power over trading, shipping, and possible horticulture and fertility.
+She must have been a Celtic or Germanic deity to whom was attributed power over trading, shipping, and possible horticulture and fertility.
 In sculptures and reliefs, she is depicted as a young woman, generally seated.
 Typically she wears a short cloak over her shoulders and chest.
 This garment is unique to her and therefore might have belonged to the costumes usual at that period in this region.
 Often she is accompanied by a dog; she has as attributes a basket of apples or bread loaves and ship parts.
 Hilda Ellis Davidson describes the votive objects:

 Nehalennia, a Germanic goddess worshipped at the point where travellers crossed the North Sea from the Netherlands, is shown on many carved stones holding loaves and apples like a Mother Goddess, sometimes with a prow of a ship beside her, but also frequently with an attendant dog which sits looking up at her (Plate 5).
 This dog is on thirteen of the twenty-one altars recorded by Ada Hondius-Crone (1955:103), who describes it as a kind of greyhound.

 Davidson further links the motif of the ship associated with Nehalennia with the Germanic Vanir pair of Freyr and Freyja as well as the Germanic goddess Nerthus.
 She notes that Nehalennia features some of the same attributes as the Matres.